 Jimmie Stagger's Blues Odyssey began in 1965 when bought his first guitar.
 After

 gigging with various local bands for a few years, Jimmie founded the Wealthy Street Sheiks in 1970.
 Dedicated to the performance

 and preservation of the old time "back porch" and "juke joint" styles, the Sheiks ripped it up with their

 bawdy antics.
-Jimmie's accompaniment of Bukka White highlighted the Sheiks appearance at the first Grand Valley Blues Festival in 1972.
+Jimmie's accompaniment of Bukka White highlighted the Sheiks appearance at the first Grand Valley Blues Festival

-Jimmie formed a musical partnership with the legendary guitarist and songwriter Frank Salamone.
+Late in 1972, Jimmie formed a musical partnership with the legendary guitarist and songwriter Frank Salamone.

 It was during this time that Jimmie met the string band blues master Carl Martin.
 Carl encouraged Jimmie to develop his talents

 on the mandolin, fiddle and bottleneck guitar.
 Carl so enjoyed Jimmie's playing that he invited him on stage at the Ark in

 Ann Arbor, Michigan and at the National Folk Festival in Washington, DC in 1976.

 After returning to his original

 love of the electric guitar and honing his chops in local bar bands, Jimmie said, "enough is enough" and established

 the "Jimmie Stagger" Band in 1980.

 Since then there has been no turning back!